• Skip to primary navigation

 Here are a few things to keep in mind when considering renting a nail gun.

-• Have everything sorted about before renting the gun.
-Purchase all necessary materials, and have your work space ready to fire.
+- Have everything sorted for your project before renting the gun.
+Purchase all necessary materials, and be ready to start the project once the nail gun is rented.
 The nail gun should be the last thing you get before starting the job.
-You want to be able to complete it quickly so you aren’t running up a big bill.
+You want to be able to complete it quickly before the rental date expires.

-• Do you know how to use it?
-The rental shop isn’t there to give you tutorials on how to properly use the gun.
-So before you even think about renting a nail gun, make sure you have an idea of how to use it.
+- The rental shop isn’t there to give you tutorials on how to properly use the gun.
+So before you even think about renting a nail gun, make sure you can use it safely.
 Streaming tutorial videos are a great way to get some beginner’s guides on how to use the gun.

 Why Rent Instead of Buy?